natematias/governing-human-algorithm-behavior/README.md

 Since this is a discussion course, attendance is expected.

 ### Participation in Discussions
-Please post discussions about readings and questions about the course to our chatroom in #discussion on Element.
-Please use your Cornell University email address when requesting to join the workspace.
+Please post discussions about readings to Canvas.

+Weekly discussions of Fuego and other relevant news links (details tbd) should be posted to Element.
+Instructions for joining Element are available on Canvas.
+Please use your Cornell University email address when requesting to join the Element workspace.

-Whenever the course has assigned reading for a session, you are expected to post at least one top-level comment and one reply to the chat.
+Whenever the course has assigned reading for a session, you are expected to post at least one top-level comment and one reply to someone else's comment.
 Participation will be 20% of your course grade.

 Here is how we will use channels:

 * #discussion: please post your comment and your reply to this channel.
 This space will be evaluated for your participation grade.
-* #support: this room is for discussion of technical support issues
-* #announcements: will include announcements and discussion of class and syllabus issues
+* #announcements: will include announcements and discussion of class and syllabus issues.
+You can ask tech support questions here.
 * #random: is for news links to relevant content you're finding online and general encouragement to your fellow students
 * team-specific rooms are for coordinating with your team and sharing project-specific questions to the professor